-Income tax deductions section is for investments made in a pension scheme notified by the central government.
-80CCD (1) deals with the investment or contribution made by an employer to such a pension scheme whereas section 80CCD (2) deals with employer contribution to an employee's pension account.
+These income tax deductions sections are for investments made in a pension scheme notified by the central government.
+80CCD (1) deals with the investment or contribution made by an employer to such a pension scheme, whereas section 80CCD (2) deals with employer contribution to an employee's pension account.

 This section applies to all such individuals and is even open to NRIs aged between 18 to 60.

-However, there is a limit to how much you can claim under section 80 CCD (1) like all other income tax deductions given by the government.
+However, there is a limit to how much you can claim under section 80 CCD (1), like all other income tax deductions given by the government.

 Section 80CCD 2 refers to a tax benefit for employers with respect to a contribution made to the pension scheme.
 If your employer contributes to your NPS account, your employer gets a tax benefit under section 80CCD 2.
 This tax benefit is limited to 20% of the total income of the employer in the previous year.